Prva Banka Crne Gore: History

 With the separation between the National Bank of Yugoslavia and the National Accounting Service, a new saving bank was formed in Niksic.
 To support the regional development in Montenegro, in 1961 Communal Bank for Niksic, Savnik and Pluzine was formed.
 After its transformation, in 1966 the bank existed under a new name: Commercial Bank of Niksic.

-In 1967, Montenegro’s banking system was integrated into the Investment Bank of Titograd.
+In 1967, Montenegro’s banking system was integrated into the Investment Bank Titograd.
 The Commercial Bank of Niksic became a branch of the new system and maintained that status until 1978.
 In the same year, in line with the new transformation of the banking system, Niksic Bank was formed, still within the Investment Bank of Titograd, as the main bank in Montenegro.
 Niksic Bank had significant independence: it constituted its corporate governance and played an important part in investment and other activities of the regional industry.

 In 1990, once again, there was a consolidation of almost all banks in Montenegro into a united system, Montenegrobanka Titograd.
 At that point, Niksic Bank lost its independence, although it kept the main branch status.
 In that period, the absence of active support for regional development was a result of moving the financial decision-making elsewhere.
 This also stopped the further growth of the bank.

 After a long transformation of the banking system, on 28 February 1992, at the bank’s general meeting a decision was made to leave the Montenegrobanka system and operate independently under the name Niksic Bank dd Niksic.
 In June 1995, its founders and shareholders transformed it into Niksic Bank ad Niksic, owned by its shareholders.

 This name associated the bank with its local origins and character, and in 2007 a complete change in its visual identity took place.
 The bank became Prva Banka Crne Gore (First Bank of Montenegro) – founded in 1901.
 With these changes, the intention was to maintain the bank's tradition, but also promote its activities in all parts of Montenegro.
 In addition, the bank’s headquarters moved to a new location in Podgorica.